|Recommended System Requirements|

 The Radeon HD 6950 Crossfire has 2016 Shader Processing Units and the Radeon HD 7950 Vapor-X OC Edition has 1792.
-However, the actual shader performance of the HD 6950 is 1310.4 and the actual shader performance of the HD 7950 is 1164.8.
-The HD 6950 having 145.6 better shader performance and an altogether better performance when taking into account other relevant data means that the HD 6950 delivers a massively smoother and more efficient experience when processing graphical data than the HD 7950.
+However, the actual shader performance of the HD 6950 is 1048 and the actual shader performance of the HD 7950 is 1371.
+The HD 7950 having 323 better shader performance is not particularly notable, as altogether the HD 6950 performs better when taking into account other relevant data.

 The Radeon HD 6950 Crossfire requires 400 Watts to run but there is no entry for the Radeon HD 7950 Vapor-X OC Edition.
 We would recommend a PSU with at least 500 Watts for the HD 7950, but we do not have a recommended PSU wattage for the HD 6950.

 |Core Speed||800 MHz||vs||900 MHz|

 |Release Date||01 Oct 2010||vs||01 Aug 2012|